-"Maniac" take me right back to the debut album with its dubby rhythms, catchy vocals and swirling saxophone.
+Maniac takes me right back to the debut album with its dubby rhythms, catchy vocals and swirling saxophone.
 Roger utilises his "toasting" vocals a lot on this album, probably slightly more than on the originals.
-The title track is a Madness-influenced number, with some deep, sonorous saxophone underpinning and and infectious beat/refrain.
+Public Confidential is a Madness-influenced number, with some deep, sonorous saxophone underpinning and and infectious beat/refrain.
 The sound quality is excellent throughout the album, it is worth saying too.

 Overall, this album is a bright, invigorating breath of fresh air.
 It ends before you know it, such is the pacy pleasure (not necessarily a bad thing in the age of 75 minute CD albums).
 Highly recommended.